 Eventually I found my calling and that was photography.
 It was something which I loved doing.
 I was hugely passionate about photography and I loved people.
 In time the money would follow though initially this wasn’t about the money.
 This was about following my dream.
-Doing what I loved!
+Creating photographic art, doing what I loved!

 Photography As A Career

-Now eight years on of being paid to do something which I love, I still have to pinch myself.
+Now twelve years on, being paid to do something which I love, I still have to pinch myself.
 I am very lucky though of course it wasn’t an overnight success.
 I worked hard.
 If the truth be know, probably a bit too hard initially!
 Whilst I loved photography, it was important to get the correct work/life balance as my wife Sam and I have three kids.
 So I threw myself into my photography career and fell head over heels in love immediately.

 I write all of this not to gloat or to brag.
 I write this because I believe that we should all follow our dreams.
 The world would be a much happier place if we were to follow our collective hearts.
 We should all do what we love.
 So if there’s one piece of advice, it would be this.